News and Community

 This question is important to get started in the freelancer world.
 Although the decision is yours (remember that it will be your personal brand), the truth is that it is very advisable to use your own name.
 This is not only positive for your dealings with other companies or people. »Showing your face» with your name brings transparency, closeness and trust when it comes to establishing ties.
 In the world of work, it has always been preferable to deal with people and thus relate to each other.

-On the other hand, using your name as a personal brand will be negative if in the future you decide to expand your staff or create another business.
-You should also consider what you call yourself, as there are names so common that they could confuse you or perhaps you have a name that is very complicated and difficult to remember or pronounce.
-This is something to think about.
+On the other hand, using your name as a personal brand will be negative if in the future you decide to expand the team or create another business.
+You should also consider what your name is, as there are names so common that they could confuse you, or perhaps you have a very complicated name that is difficult to remember or pronounce.
+It is a matter to reflect on.

 What aspects should I take into account?

 Above all, start by planning.
-Nothing comes out of nothing.
-Every successful project has been previously clarified and built based on objectives, so the first step you should take is planning.
+Nothing comes from nothing, if you'll pardon the redundancy.
+Every successful project has been previously clarified and built on a foundation of objectives, so the first step you should take is planning.

-Why have I decided to use my name instead of a corporate name?
-What field of work defines me or in which I feel comfortable working?
-How will I relate to other people?
-What strategy is the most suitable for my profession?
-These are some of the questions you can ask yourself to begin to define the planning of your personal brand, the one that will define you to the world.
+Why did I decide to use my name instead of a corporate one?
+What field of work defines me or in which do I feel comfortable working?
+How will I carry out relationships with other people?
+What strategy is the most suitable to carry out my profession?
+These are some of the questions you can ask yourself to begin defining the planning of your personal brand, the one that will define you to the world.

 Do I need a lot of time to create my personal brand?

 Personal branding requires a lot of work and concentration.
-If you are creating your freelance profile from scratch, think that it won't build itself in two days.
-It will probably take you a couple of years to establish your brand in the market, identify yourself as such, find attractive projects, network with influencers... but as we said at the beginning of the post, no one said it would be easy.
+If you are creating your freelance profile from scratch, consider that it will not build itself or in two days.
+It will probably take a couple of years to establish your brand in the market, identify yourself as such, find attractive projects, connect with influential people... but we already said it at the beginning of the post, nobody said it was going to be easy.

 Your effort and work to create your personal brand is essential to start in this world.
-It will be important that you establish contacts and be constant; for this, you need to have patience, a lot of patience.
-Lean on whoever you need the most and don't give up, because your passion for your profession will define your path to success.
+It will be important to establish contacts and be consistent; for this, you need to equip yourself with patience, a lot of patience.
+Lean on whoever you need most and don't give up, because your passion for the craft will define your path to success.